sosandstrom/open-server/mvc-boiler/README.md

 MardaoCrudService
 -----------------
 The MardaoCrudService implements the CrudService interface by using a Mardao Dao object.
-You can implement a full REST service with the following few lines:
+You can implement a full REST service with the following few lines

     public class CategoryService extends MardaoCrudService<
             DmCategory,
             Long,
             DmCategoryDao> {

     }
 where the DmCategoryDao is injected using @Autowired.